epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-04-02-ghostbsd-ports.markdown

 #### Prerequisite

 Almost all commands below require root privileges.
-You can either login s root or run each command using sudo.
+You can either login as root or run each command using sudo.

 -- -- --